Luke Lachey: Professional career

+Houston Texans

-On April 26, 2025, Lachey was selected with the 255th overall pick of the seventh round by the Houston Texans in the 2025 NFL draft.
+Lachey was selected by the Houston Texans with the 255th overall pick of the seventh round in the 2025 NFL draft.
 He was waived on August 26 as part of final roster cuts, and re-signed to the practice squad.
+On January 20, 2026, Lachey signed a reserve/futures contract with Houston.
+He was waived by the Texans on May 11.

+Green Bay Packers

+On May 12, 2026, Lachey was claimed off of waivers by the Green Bay Packers.
+However, he was waived by Green Bay two days later with a failed physical designation.
+Lachey was re-signed on June 15.
+He was waived/injured on August 4.

 Personal life

 His father is former professional football player Jim Lachey.